ao link

 Container Forecaster (Annual Subscription)

-Widely regarded as the go-to reference for the global container industry, this product provides comprehensive market forecasts and analysis for container trade and port volumes, global supply and demand, trade route analysis and much more.
-All quarterly report updates are accompanied by tables, charts and graphs in MS Excel.
+The go-to reference for the global container industry, providing comprehensive market forecasts and analysis for container trade and port volumes, global supply and demand, trade route analysis and much more.
+Alongside quarterly and monthly report updates subscribers are also granted access to the Container Shipping sector in OnDemand.
 Q3 Edition is also the Annual Review.

 Learn more